rafalwrzeszcz-wrzasqpl/pl.wrzasq.cform/cform-macro/src/site/markdown/guide/apigateway.md

     `PARAMETERS_ONLY, or `BODY_AND_PARAMETERS`.
 Underlying validators are managed on-demand by macro.
 -   Structure of `MethodResponses` and `Integration.IntegrationResponses` can be defined as maps, where keys become `StatusCode` of defined responses (you can still use native notation of CloudFormation template).
+-   If no `MethodResponses` is defined directly in the method it is built based on `Integration.IntegrationResponses` by leaving `StatusCode` and `ResponseParameters` (if present) replaced by boolean flags instead of any values.

+**Note:** Mapping keys in CloudFormation templates must be strings, even if it's `202` it must be wrapped within quotes!

 ## References